-When a region is certified, it can submit a candidate to the Nominating Committee.
-Regional Trustees must meet the same eligibility requirements as all other Board Trustees.
+Once certified, a Region may submit a candidate to the Nominating Committee if they would like representation on the Board.
+Regional Trustees must meet the same eligibility requirements as all other Board Trustees (see OPPM Section III.
+WSO BOARD OF TRUSTEES).